rukai/PF_Sandbox/manual.md

 Most of these operations will apply to all selected hitboxes:

-*   A - move hitboxes, left click to confirm
+*   A - Move hitboxes, left click to confirm
-*   S - resize hitboxes
+*   S - Toggle pivot mode
-*   D - delete selected hitboxes
+*   D - Delete selected hitboxes
-*   F - Insert hitbox, left click to confirm
+*   F - Insert hitbox meld linked to selected hitboxes, left click to confirm
+    +   Shift: simple link
+*   G - Resize hitboxes
 *   Z - Meld link hitboxes
 *   X - Simple link hitboxes
 *   C - Unlink hitboxes

+Linking collision boxes allows them to be pivoted in pivot mode.
-Melding hitboxes combines them into a single hitbox.
+Meld links combines collisionboxes into a single collisionbox.
-Pivot hitboxes act as if they are melded but remain as seperate hitboxes.

 Hitbox data can be set via a command:
 *   Hitbox (damage, bkb, kbg, angle, clang)
 *   Hurtbox (armor)

+### Pivot mode

+When there is one collisionbox selected, pressing `S` will enter pivot mode.

+The selected collisionbox becomes the root collision box.
+Any collisionbox can now be click and drag'ed around the root box.

+Press `S` again to leave pivot mode.